thinker227/RelineLang/language/LanguageFeatures.md

 ```

 ## Execution
 When executing a Reline program, the line currently being executed is indicated by the *line pointer*.
-The line pointer always starts on the first line containing a statement and moves sequentially to the next line containing a statement after executing of the current statement is finished.
+The line pointer always starts on the first line containing a statement and moves sequentially to the next line containing a statement after execution of the current statement is finished.
 Lines only containing whitespace or a label are skipped by the line pointer.
 If a program contains only empty lines or only labels then logically the program will immediately terminate as there is no first line to execute.
 If a [manipulation statement](#Manipulation-statements) changes the location of the line the line pointer is currently executing, the line pointer is moved along with the line.

 # Statements
 Each line in a file may contain a single *statement*, each of which has a different effect on the state of the program.